 As the Høstscena festival manager, it’s his job to ensure great cultural experiences for others in town.
 This is where Sindre Stølsdokken goes to enjoy the city.

 Høstscena (“The autumn scene”) is the name of the festival that is held every atutumn in Ålesund.

 It started as a theatre festival, but over the years has evolved to include other cultural expressions such as poetry, dance and music.

-Just now there are events at venues all over the city.
+The festival consists of events at venues all over the city.
 The festival manager, Sindre Stølsdokken, is busy coordinating all the logistics, to ensure that both visitors and local audiences get a great experience.

 Fortunately, Sindre – who has lived in Ålesund for eighteen months – has a few minutes to spare, so he can share his tips on what to see and experience the city.

 “This is a unique street for Ålesund, with lots of history.
 It’s also where we organize the annual ‘family days’ at Høstscena.
 In Moloveien you’ll find for instance Teaterfabrikken (“the theatre factory”), in a historically important building,” says Stølsdokken.

 Ålesund by på sitt beste 😉 #aspøyskolen #molja #moloveien #bankskøyta og litt småtett med skyer ☁️ #bypatrioten #yrbilder #highlightsnorway #visitalesund #stråleby #brosundet #utno #citylife #aalesund #sunnmøre #reiseradet #norges_fotografer #vghelg #godmorgennorge #landscapesofnorway